T1D in the Moderna COVID-19 Vaccine Trial

 2. Thanks to my pre-med studies, I understand mRNA technology and the FDA clinical trial safety measures enough to feel comfortable in making an educated decision.

-3. I participated in the blinded Teplizumab trial when I was first diagnosed at the age of 10, so I am no stranger to the clinical trial process.
+3. I participated in the blinded teplizumab trial when I was first diagnosed at the age of 10, so I am no stranger to the clinical trial process.

 4. I wanted to be a part of the solution.
-My nature is to help others in any way that I can; someone has to trial it for other Type 1s, why not me?
+My nature is to help others in any way that I can; someone has to trial it for other type 1s, why not me?

 Sure, my hands were shaking and I was sweating as I signed the final consent form, but it was something I felt I just needed to do.

 I went in for my first dose in mid-August.
-It was a long first appointment filled with lots of signatures, tests, and questions.
+It was a long first appointment filled with lots of signatures, tests and questions.
 I received my first dose that same day, with a 50/50 chance that I had the vaccine or placebo.
 The next day I had some arm soreness, but nothing else.
 I was secretly hoping for at least a little chill or body ache to try and confirm that I received the vaccine, but nothing.
 I was disappointed with the uncertainty, but also knew that symptoms were expected to be worse after the second dose and that I had a slightly swollen lymph node in my neck.
 A month later in mid-September, I had a second dose, which again resulted in no immediate side effects and didn’t even make the lymph node swell up again.
-Interestingly, after both doses, my insulin needs dropped slightly over four days, with the fourth day needing ~30% less insulin.
+Interestingly, after both doses, my insulin needs dropped slightly over four days, with the fourth day needing ~30 percent less insulin.
 I also developed eczema on my face, which is something I likely would have developed at some point in my life since we have a family history of many skin issues.

 In October I got my antibodies tested and was surprised to find out that I did indeed have antibodies.
-I can’t say for sure yet whether I had the vaccine, but based on the lymph nodes, sore arm, and antibody tests, it seems fairly certain.
+I can’t say for sure yet whether I had the vaccine, but based on the lymph nodes, sore arm and antibody tests, it seems fairly certain.
 As I’m isolated and no one I know has had COVID symptoms, it would be highly unlikely that I got antibodies from anywhere else.

 Even though I have antibodies and could assume I had the vaccine, I didn’t know how truly effective the vaccine was.
 I decided to still treat myself as though I was unvaccinated and not take any chances.
-Now that it’s been announced that the vaccine is 95% effective, I can feel more comfortable returning back to some form of normal-ish life.
-Even then, it’s been hard to undo the anxiety and fear that seem to have become a part of daily life over the past ten months.
+Now that it’s been announced that the vaccine is 95 percent effective, I can feel more comfortable returning back to some form of normal-ish life.
+Even then, it’s been hard to undo the anxiety and fear that seem to have become a part of daily life over the past 10 months.
 I still get uncomfortable when I see someone without a mask, don’t even begin to consider large gatherings, and stay home as much as possible.
-The changes for me have been small — being able to go to the grocery store, have a cup of coffee with a close friend, and start looking for jobs again.
+The changes for me have been small—being able to go to the grocery store, have a cup of coffee with a close friend, and start looking for jobs again.
 For our family, it was just the simplicity of going to bed with peace of mind that is priceless.

 Within the next few days, trial participants should find out about the process of being unblinded if we are offered a vaccine elsewhere.
 I will most likely choose to stay blinded to keep the study valid.
 As long as I continue to test positive for antibodies, I personally don’t feel a need to be officially unblinded, as I imagine this means we will have to be removed from the trial.